-Coloured laminates were used to highlight fridge items and CDs in schedules 2 and 3.
-Prescriptions for schedule 4 CDs were annotated to highlight the 28-day expiry.
+Coloured laminates were used to highlight fridge items and CDs in schedules two and three.
+Prescriptions for schedule four CDs were annotated to highlight the 28-day expiry.
 Prescriptions containing high-risk medicines or paediatric medicines were also highlighted with laminates.
 Paediatric doses were routinely checked.
-The manager and the RP explained that team members checked if patients receiving lithium, warfarin and methotrexate had had blood tests recently, and gave additional advice as needed.
+Pharmacist Information Forms (PIFs) were automatically printed by the PMR system and highlighted important information.
+Interactions and cautions were also printed for the pharmacist to review when checking.
+The RP described that team members checked if patients receiving lithium, warfarin and methotrexate had had blood tests recently, and gave additional advice as needed.
+The superintendent's office had provided additional training for team members on high-risk medicines.
+This was displayed in the pharmacy and all team members had completed the associated test.
 Laminates were used to highlight prescriptions that had been identified by the RP as requiring additional counselling by a pharmacist.
-Details of significant interventions were recorded on the PMR.